rileyfletch/rileyfletch/README.md

 👨‍💻 In my free time I'm learning about web development, machine learning, and systems programming.

-🏙️ My current goal is to become a full time software engineer.
+🏙️ I am pursuing a career as a full time software engineer upon graduation.